NGINX proxy pitfalls related with DNS resolving¶

 - Use variables within

-in all locations to make resolving works. - You can have both resolve and non-resolve locations for same domain
+upstreamor use variables in theproxy_passin all locations to make resolving works. - You can have both resolve and non-resolve locations for same domain

 - When a variable is used in proxy_pass directive, the location header is not longer adjusted.
 To get around this, simply set